-$\overline{FIG}$ .
-5a and $\overline{FIG}$ .
-5b illustrate exemplary embodiments of circuits for providing high power pulses to the stimulating magnetic field generating device.
-The proposed circuits include charging the energy storage device from the energy source, repetitively switching the switching device, and 65 discharging the energy storage device to the magnetic field generating device in order to generate the time-varying magnetic field.
-The energy source or the switching device, or alternately both the energy source and the switching device, may be regulated by a control unit.
-The control unit may also provide regulation and maintenance of the treatment parameters described in this document.
+FIG. 5a and FIG. 5b illustrate exemplary embodiments of circuits for providing high power pulses to the stimulating magnetic field generating device.
+The proposed circuits include charging the energy storage device from the energy source, repetitively switching the switching device, and discharging the energy storage device to the magnetic field generating device in order to generate the time-varying magnetic field.
+Either the energy source or the switching device, or alternately both the energy source and the switching device, may be regulated by a control unit.
+The control unit may also enable regulating and/or adjusting the treatment parameters described in this document in order to generate time varying magnetic field for the treatment.
+The regulation may be done by the preset protocol or by the operator/end user of the device through HMI.